MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2026-02-10-How-to-Govern-the-Power-Platform-Default-Environment.md

 Once this foundation is in place, every other governance decision becomes easier.
 Security policies make more sense.
 Licensing becomes more predictable.
 Conversations with makers become calmer and more productive.

 In the next part of this series, we will move on from the Default Environment and look at how to create one safe place to build.
 A place that invites experimentation without creating accidental production systems.
+Because if you restrict the Default Environment without offering an alternative, you have not created governance, you have just created frustration.
+Part 2 is where we fix that.

+And in the end, governance without decisions is not governance.
+It's just drift 🤷‍♂️

 ---

 I hope you liked this blog.
-Feel free to find me on [LinkedIn](https://www.linkedin.com/in/michaelroth42/) if you have questions, want to work with me, or just want a nice chat s😎
+Feel free to find me on [LinkedIn](https://www.linkedin.com/in/michaelroth42/) if you have questions, want to work with me, or just want a nice chat 😎